ivipinmaurya/Arcade-Game/README.md

 How to Run?

-  1. To run the game, open the "index.html" file in your browser to run the game.
+  1. To run the game, open the "index.html" file in your browser.

 How to Play Arcade Game?